-The surgical stage always begins with a consultation, during which the doctor gathers information about the patient's general health, medicine, completed and current diseases, in order to exclude any contraindications to implantation.
-During the consultation, the patient also has the opportunity to present their expectations for cosmetic and prosthetic effects and the doctor informs the patient about the risks, warranties and liabilities of the doctor and patient.
+The surgical stage of implant treatment always begins with a consultation with our specialist surgeon.
+Durning this consultation, our specialist surgeon gathers information about the patient's general health, medical conditions and disorders past and current, in order to exclude any contraindications for implant treatment.
+During this consultation, a patient has opportunity to present their expectations for cosmetic and prosthetic effects.
+At this stage, the surgeon will also explain all risks associated with the procedure and explain the warranties and liabilities of the doctor and patient.

 The dentist will then check the implant positioning and the wound will be sutured.
 At this stage, the gum completely covers the implant and no part of it is exposed.
 Immediately after the implantation, the process of osseointegration begins - that is the natural healing of bone around the implant.
 The time it takes to complete the integration of the implant with the bone is always determined individually, but it can be assumed that for implants in the upper jaw is approximately 6 months, and in the lower jaw about 2-3 months.
 After this period, the patient comes to the unveiling of the implant.
 It is a procedure involving the gingival incision and exposure of the upper part of the implant.

 Then, a healing ring is screwed into the implant.
 This allows for the proper healing of the gums around the exposed implant and models the gum shape around implant for better prosthetic reconstruction.
 After about 14 days, the patient is ready for the next step - prosthetic reconstruction.